Saleel Kulkarni: As author

 In 2010, Saleel Kulkarni had written a fortnightly column 'Musically Yours' for leading Marathi daily Loksatta.
 The articles got finishing touch, got some literature treatment by author and came out as his maiden book 'Lapawlelya Kacha' (लपवलेल्या काचा).
 Owing to insistent demands from Marathi readers all over the world, publication house 'Continental' produced 3rd & 4th edition of book.

-Released his second book ‘ Shahanya manasanchi factory ‘ in 2017 and is been very received by the readers.
+Released his second book ‘ Shahanya manasanchi factory ‘ in 2017 which was well received by the readers.

 As TV show compere

 Saleel conceived and thematically designed the concept for weekly show 'Madhali Sutti' (मधली सुट्टी) being telecast on Zee Marathi.

-As Director
+As director

 Saleel Kulkarni directed his maiden venture Wedding Cha Cinema, which released on 12 April 2019.
 Saleel has also written the story and screenplay for the movie.
+He has also directed the movie "Ekda Kaay Jhale" (2022), which won the National award for Best Feature Film.

 Singles as Music Composer / Singer

 Personal life

 Kulkarni was married to National Award-winning singer Anjali Marathe, daughter of singer Anuradha Marathe.
 He has two children – son Shubhankar Kulkarni who sang in the movie Chintoo (चिंटू), as well as a daughter, Ananya.
 He later separated from Anjali Marathe.